dbb1292/dbb1292.github.io/_posts/2014-07-23-Love-the-sinner-Hate-the-sin.md

 published: true
 title:  Love the sinner – Hate the sin: Vaccinating people against Jesus – 2
 category: articles
-tags: Evangelism, Credibility, Love, Hate,
+tags: Evangelism, Credibility, Love, Hate
 author: Daniel Baker
 date: " 2014-07-23 "
 ---

 “Love the sinner – Hate the sin” is a common phrase in many Christian circles.
 I have come across many passionate arguments on whether or not it is Biblical.
 However, that is not my concern in this post.
 I want you to think with me about the effect it has on the people who hear it, typically people we would like to become followers of Christ.